 - The Hawkline Monster: A Gothic Western

-- Willard And His Bowling Trophies: A Perverse Mystery
+- Willard and His Bowling Trophies: A Perverse Mystery

-- The Pill Versus The Springhill Mine Disaster, Rommel Drives On Deep Into Egypt and Loading Mercury With A Pitchfork: books of poetry.
+- The Pill Versus The Springhill Mine Disaster, Rommel Drives On Deep Into Egypt and Loading Mercury with a Pitchfork: books of poetry.

-- Revenge Of The Lawn: a book of short stories
+- Revenge of the Lawn: a book of short stories.

-- Trout Fishing In America: Good example of Mind Screw that doesn't hurt your brain, just makes you smile.
+- Trout Fishing in America: Good example of Mind Screw that doesn't hurt your brain, just makes you smile.

 - Beige Prose: Crafted to the point of fine art.

 - Metafiction: Trout Fishing in America is a character in Trout Fishing in America.
-Richard himself is a walk-on character in The Abortion (he delivers a book called Moose to the library) and is mentioned in a story in Revenge of the Lawn as having written Trout Fishing in America.
+Richard himself is a walk-on character in The Abortion (he delivers a book called Moose to the librarynote and is mentioned in a story in Revenge of the Lawn as having written Trout Fishing in America.

 - One-Paragraph Chapter